bhansconnect/alpha-max-zero/ISSUES.md

 Even a super basic custom op has a very slow build time.
 As such, tiny little tests lead to waiting quite a while.
+Even follow up runs that should be cached are quite slow.
+16s for like 8 super simple tests on second theoretically cached run.
+After clearing the cache, the tests take 63 seconds instead...it is so horribly slow.